 The anti-inflammatory diet, while not a ‘diet’ per se, is most closely aligned with the Mediterranean diet.
 It recommends consuming plenty of fruits and vegetables, whole grains, and omega 3 fatty acids.
 It suggests avoiding processed foods, alcohol, refined carbohydrates, dairy, and saturated and trans fats.
 Oh, and being liberal with spices like turmeric and ginger.

-At this stage, more research needs to be done to truly understand the relationship between inflammation and the diet.
+At this stage, more research needs to be done to truly understand the relationship between inflammation and diet.
 However, when looking at the list of recommended foods to avoid – and those to chow down on – it’s safe to say it would undoubtedly improve your health.